PhillyPythonWorkshop/PhillyPythonWorkshop.github.io/pages/friday_linux.md

 * What are 2 ways to avoid typing out a full navigation command? (hint: one requires that you've run the command before)
 * What is the difference between a command prompt and a Python prompt?

+#### Success!
+You've practiced using dir and cd to navigate your computer's filesystem from the command prompt.

+#Start learning Python!
+Go through this [self-directed tutorial](/fridaytutorial/) to start learning to read and write in Python.
+These concepts will be reviewed in the Saturday lesson, along with some more advanced topics.

 #Get dependencies installed for the projects